New relief for victims of hurricanes Harvey and Irma and their family members – faster access to 401(k) and 403(b) hardship withdrawals.

 Here are the details:

-- This relief applies to participants who lived or worked in one of the counties identified by FEMA as a hurricane Harvey disaster area, or to a parent, child, or spouse of a person who lived or worked in a Harvey or Irma disaster area, as of the “incident date” noted by FEMA.
+- This relief applies to participants who lived or worked in one of the counties identified by FEMA as a hurricane Harvey or Irma disaster area, or to a parent, child, or spouse of a person who lived or worked in a Harvey or Irma disaster area, as of the “incident date” noted by FEMA.
 FEMA’s list of disaster areas is here.

 - A plan administrator may allow hardship withdrawals even if there is no language in the plan authorizing hardship withdrawals.
 In that case, your plan must be amended by the end of the first plan year beginning after December 31, 2017, but distributions may begin immediately.